boge8888/cits5551_IoT/README.md

 iv.
 Support native mobile applications for Android and iOS platforms.

 All frameworks have outstanding advantages and irreplaceable features for different applications.
 Considering the learning cost, Vue is the cheapest framework.
 It only requires basic JavaScript knowledge to participate in building the project.
 In addition, Vue provides abundant interfaces, plugins and code libraries, which are helpful to facilitate the prototyping of the system.
 Moreover, the lightweight implementation makes it easy to deploy Vue-based applications.
 Finally, our project life cycle will last the whole year, modules of Vue are rarely updated, which could be helpful to avoid unnecessary trouble.
 In summary, we decided to utilise the Vue framework to build our website.

+## BHM Machine learning
+The code of machine learning has been uploaded.
+We use ipynb format file to show the process of training and testing.
+Please open the code file with your Jupyter notebook.